Becoming a Member

 Membership Signing Luncheons

-At the Membership Signing at UUCB you will meet with ministers, Revs.
-Christian and Kristin.
-Sometimes both of them or just one of them, as they have two little ones to take care of after services on Sundays.
+At the Membership Signing you will meet with a Membership Ministry Committee representative and our senior ministers, Rev. Christian and Rev. Kristin—sometimes both of them or just one of them, as they have two little ones to take care of after services on Sundays.
 Lunch is provided (Vegan, Vegetarian and non-Vegetarian).
 And we talk.

 Benefits of Membership